-Our risk category Risk or uncertainty and potential impact Key Mitigating Considerations Risk rating change Reputational Decline in Product Quality Delivery of the highest quality homes is central to the success of Glenveagh.
+Our risk category Risk or uncertainty and potential impact Key Mitigating Considerations Reputational risk Decline in Product Quality Delivery of the highest quality homes is central to the success of Glenveagh.
 The Group continues to focus on ensuring our products meet the desired standards and is aware that significant negative incidents including construction defects, material environmental liabilities (including hazardous or toxic substances), quality deficiencies or perceptions thereof could adversely impact the Group's sales and possibly result in litigation cases against the Group with a potentially negative impact on the Group's brand and customer satisfaction which are crucial to the Group's performance.
 The Group has in place robust quality control procedures and strictly adheres to Building Control (Amendment) Regulations requiring (among other stipulations) the appointment of suitably qualified engineers and architects.
 The Group has a dedicated Quality Manager to manage and report on site quality.
 The Group has a dedicated Environmental Officer to advise on the business challenges from an environmental perspective on a daily basis.
-The Group has an experienced and professional support team in place.
-The Group has a dedicated customer service after-sales team. ←···→
+The Group has a dedicated customer service after-sales team.
+Image: Image: Im ←...→ лW